-- a.
-Agree clear demarcation of COVID-19 safety responsibilities between the production and Studio Operations, including cleaning. - b.
-Bearing in mind additional measures and working practices in force due to COVID-19, ensure that there are still clear access arrangements and communication for Studio Operations emergency works and incident response, in accordance with UK Government guidance. - C. To help minimise the risk of COVID-19 transmission, agree mechanisms for Studio Operations to modify/limit crew access and operations within common areas and between productions. - d.
+Agree clear demarcation of COVID-19 safety responsibilities between the production and Studio Operations, including cleaning.
+Bearing in mind additional measures and working practices in force due to COVID-19, ensure that there are still clear access arrangements and communication for Studio Operations emergency works and incident response, in accordance with UK Government guidance .
+To help minimise the risk of COVID-19 transmission, agree mechanisms for Studio Operations to modify/limit crew access and operations within common areas and between that there are still clear access arrangements and communication for Studio Operations emergency works and incident response, in accordance with UK Government guidance .
+To help minimise the risk of COVID-19 transmission, agree mechanisms for Studio · · · productions.
 Ensure clear, common information-sharing and communication mechanisms between productions and Studio Operations, in accordance with GDPR requirements.

-NB: A production should inform the studio if they have any confirmed COVID-19 cases among its cast and crew, and the studio should keep productions on site aware of any confirmed cases on site. - e.
-If multiple productions overlap, work together to organise schedules and logistics that allow for best use of available space and facilities on site. - f.
+NB: A production should inform the studio if they have any confirmed COVID-19 cases among its cast and crew, and the studio should keep productions on site aware of any confirmed cases on site.
+If multiple productions overlap, work together to organise schedules and logistics that allow for best use of available space and facilities on site.
 Studio cafes/canteens will operate in line with UK Government guidance to protect their workers and customers, and may offer take-away service to productions.
-Additional considerations may include: - Click and collect, or click and deliver, for departments - Dedicated pop-up concession to serve specific production quarantine zones
+Additional considerations may include: - Click and collect, or click and deliver, for departments cc If fo St w

-The studio can help to facilitate a suitable separate dining area for cast and crew, although the related risk assessment would remain the responsibility of the production.
+The studio can help to facilitate a suitable separate dining area for cast and crew, although ough the related risk assessment would remain the responsibility of the production.

-- Studio Site Operations to work with productions in ensuring that all production crew and personnel are aware of, and comply with COVID-19 related signage and markings across the studio e.g. - Display posters, labels, etc. around the site to remind people of good practice - Marked-out wheelchair-accessible lanes and one-way systems with appropriate distances as visual guidelines h.
+- g.
+Studio Site Operations to work with productions in ensuring that all production crew and personnel are aware of, and comply with COVID-19 related signage and markings across the studio e.g. - Display posters, labels, etc. around the site to remind people of good practice - Marked-out wheelchair-accessible lanes and one-way systems with appropriate distances as visual guidelines h.
 Work with Studio Operations to help identify off-site spaces that can be used to provide additional workspaces for crew and services, given the need to accommodate social distancing.